 1. Mesa Verde National Park

 Located near the towns of Cortez and Mancos, Mesa Verde was home to the ancestral Pueblo from 600 AD to 1300 AD.
 There are thousands of archeological sites that lie within the park, with cliff dwelling being the most spectacular - especially, the Cliff Palace.
 The park allows access to the actual ruins of most sites and lets you experience a dramatic setting that once was reality.
-There are a number of hiking trails - ranger led and without that you can take to turn this visit into a true adventure.
+There are a number of hiking trails - ranger-led and without that, you can take to turn this visit into a true adventure.

 2. Rocky Mountain National Park

 One of the most popular national parks in the United States, the Rocky Mountain National Park is just a few miles away from the Estes Park town.
-From mountain peaks, alpine lakes and meadows, forest and an abundant wildlife, the park surely has a lot to showcase nature at its best.
+From mountain peaks, alpine lakes and meadows, forest and abundant wildlife, the park surely has a lot to showcase nature at its best.
 The park itself has over 100 peaks that are as high as 14,259 feet (Longs Peak).
-If you’re lucky enough, you’ll surely be spotting elk, bighorn sheeps, deer and other critters here.
+If you’re lucky enough, you’ll surely be spotting elk, bighorn sheep, deer and other critters here.

 3. The Garden of the Gods

 Registered as the National Natural Landmark, the Garden of the Gods is a spectacular place to see.
 It is a unique landscape of jagged stone towers and fins that seem to be jutting out of land up to 300 feet high.
 There are giant boulders and rock piles around them, making it an even scenic view to capture.
-The park is popular for rock climbing, but also offers other activities like road biking, horse riding and Segway tours.
+The park is popular for rock climbing, but also offers other activities like road biking, horse riding, and Segway tours.

 4. Durango and the Silverton Narrow Gage Railway